 In the night sky: Summer, Fall and Winter.

 The Andromeda Galaxy belongs to the constellation Andromeda.
 It is the farthest object that can be seen with bare eyes.
-It is so large that it will most certainly exceed the field of your telescope view (binoculars have sufficient viewing angle) Nevertheless is a fascinating moment taking a peak at another Galaxy for the first time.
-The core is very bright and the surrounding areas can be seen nicely.
+It is so large that it will most certainly exceed the field of your telescope view (binoculars have sufficient viewing angle).
+Nevertheless it is a fascinating moment taking a peek at another galaxy for the first time.
+The core of Andromeda is very bright and the surrounding areas can be seen nicely.

 Hercules Cluster (M13)

 In the night sky: Spring, Summer and Fall.

 As it’s name already reveals, the Hercules Global Cluster lies in the constellation Hercules.
 The Globular Cluster is almost as old as the known universe and offers beautiful view even for small telescopes.